-Last week I talked about breathing space, and how when we take the time to look inward through a meditative yoga practice, it replenishes us.
-We provide ourselves space to just ‘be’, by letting go of mind chatter through the breath and attention.
+Last week I talked about breathing space.
+We provide ourselves space to just ‘be’, by letting go of mind chatter through the breath, attention and new beliefs.

 No amount of mental understanding got me to where I am today.
 It helped somewhat, but it never got me to the true knowing that who I am as created by the Source of everything.
 I had to support that understanding through my breath and body.
 The effects of this were to silence the negative voices, calm me down, and build a deep sense of peace.
 I call it the bottom-up approach.